Monday 13 November 1939

 Canada: General Henry Crerar establishes Canadian military headquarters.

 Switzerland: The government expels Otto Strasser due to anti-Hitler comments made to a foreign newspaper in October.
-Strasser is a Nazi who broke from the majority of the party over Hitler's dominance and became an exile.
+Strasser is an NSDAP member who broke from the majority of the party over Hitler's dominance and became an exile.
 This expulsion is undoubtedly due to the ongoing investigation of the 8 November 1939 Munich Bürgerbräukeller bombing.
 The inference is that the anti-Hitler exile Strasser may have been involved in that bombing, and Switzerland does not wish to be seen as harboring an assassin.

 Holocaust: Former Abwehr agent Oskar Schindler signs lease for his private German enamelware factory in Krakow.
 He uses his contacts to secure contracts to provide cookware to the Wehrmacht